pywen/in-citation/README.md

-self-task1
+citation between papers
 ==========

-abstract the information out of the endnote file
+abstract the information out of the endnote file, and create the in-citation network